velletti/jv_events/README.md

 Then you can IDE Controls for each repository separate

 ###IMPORTANT : Checkout a branch from jvevents
- Actually there is only events-dev: (in the future it will be 'events-stable' or "events-someNewFeature" )
+ Actually use TYPO3-9-10-LTS

  git fetch
- git checkout TYPO3-8-LTS
+ git checkout TYPO3-9-10-LTS

  if you want to push changes, you need to get write Access to the events repository or you need to create your own fork and then Create Pull requests  that your changes get merged